Jump to recipe →

 Forget going to IKEA to get a plate of tasty Swedish meatballs.
 This recipe will let you recreate the fan-favorite dish at home, and let me tell you, it’s even better homemade!
 The dish uses fresh ingredients to bring the traditional meal to life.
 Plus, you won’t have to navigate the ever-winding halls of IKEA to get your hands on this dish!

-The flavor of the meatballs doesn’t stop there.
+The flavor of the meatballs doesn’t stop there, though!
 They get their finishing touches from ending the cook in a luscious and thick gravy sauce.
-Now, this gravy isn’t your typical gravy.
-It is more like a sauce that is thickened with sour cream.
-You’ll be licking the bowl clean after all of the Swedish meatballs are gone — they’re that good.
+Now, this gravy isn’t your typical gravy made with flour, fat, and stock.
+Instead, it’s given a boost of tangy flavor and a thick, creamy texture with the addition of sour cream.
+You’ll be licking the bowl clean after all of the Swedish meatballs are gone — they’re that good!

 Ingredients for Swedish Meatballs